thenicholasbarnett/cms-condor-wrapper/README.md

 <h3>Notes</h3>

-The following parameters are set within `make_condor.sh` and can be adjusted.
+The following ajustable parameters are, or are able to be, set within `make_condor.sh`.

 **`+JobFlavour`** sets the maximum wall clock time allowed per job.
 The available flavours and their time limits are shown below.
 The default in this wrapper is `longlunch` (2 hours).